Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 another, where algorithms and Silicon Valley geeks can decide what is news, who can speak and who can't (even though that's not the main topic of the book, it is the most scary one to me).
-Technology is helping ordinary people, but oppressive regimes can use it, too—had Recep Tayyip Erdoğan not have used the FaceTime during the recent coup, it probably would have succeeded and the Turkey could have been a completely different country today.
+Technology is helping ordinary people, but oppressive regimes can use it, too—if Recep Tayyip Erdoğan had not used the FaceTime during the recent coup, it probably would have been successful and the Turkey could have been a completely different country today.

-I was already familiar with most of the topics in the book, so I didn't learn that much from it, but that's not really the book's problem.
+I was already familiar with most of the topics in the book, so I didn't learn much from it, but that's not really the book's fault.
 The only real complaint I have is that some chapters are too abstract and uninformative, but besides that, it's a great read.